 IS 573 ERO - Advanced Topics in Collections - E-Resources Management

 Variety of newly developed and advanced topics courses within the field of Collections, intended to augment the existing Information Sciences curricula.
-Course Information: 2 or 4 graduate hours.
+Course Information: Additional fees may apply.
+See Class Schedule.
+2 or 4 graduate hours.
 No professional credit.

 All other students need department approval.
 Email email@example.com.
 In-depth exploration of current topics in the rapidly changing world of e-resources management in libraries and information centers.
 Discusses trends, problems, and issues relating to how e- resources are reshaping the entire spectrum of library service.
 Example areas of focus include open access publishing, scholarly communication, proprietary as well as open source e-resources management systems, licensing and copyright issues, consortia, usage statistics, balancing e- resources with more traditional collections and services, and intellectual access challenges in a highly diffuse information environment.
 Graduate student questions may be sent to firstname.lastname@example.org